-Cuts, scrapes, scratches, burns, coughs, canker sores, heartburn, stomach upsets, diaper rash—mostly minor, but sometimes painful and always inconvenient—are common occurrences in most households.
+Cuts, scrapes, scratches, burns, coughs, canker sores, heartburn, stomach upsets, diaper rash—mostly minor ailments, but sometimes painful and always inconvenient—are common occurrences in most households.
 What to do?
 Some people reach for the honey!

 Honey has strong bactericidal properties, doesn't stick to healing tissue like bandages, doesn't cause allergic reactions, helps prevent scarring, and removes debris from wounds.
 Bacteria have shown no resistance to its antibiotic properties.
 Researchers say it shows promise for treating MRSA and other antibiotic-resistant infections.